Schreier type theorems for bicrossed products: Introduction

 \textit{Let $H$ and $G$ be two given groups.
 Describe and classify up to an isomorphism all groups $E$ that factorize through $H$ and $G$: i.e. $E$ contains $H$ and $G$ as subgroups such that $E = H G$ and $ H \cap G = 1$.}

 Leaving aside the classification part introduced above, the first part of the problem was formulated in 1937 by O. Ore \cite{Ore} but it roots are much older and descend to E. Maillet's 1900 paper \cite{Maillet}.
-Even though if the statement is very simple, as many famous problems in mathematics are, little progress has been made since then.
-We dare to say that this one is even more difficult than the more popular extension problem.
+The factorization problem has generated an explosion of interest in group theory since the 1950's: for the evolution and results obtained we refer to the excellent monograph \cite{AFG}.
+We dare to say that the factorization problem is even more difficult than the more popular extension problem.
 In the case of two cyclic groups $H$ and $G$, not both finite, the problem was started by L. R\'{e}dei in \cite{Redei} and finished by P.M.
 Cohn in \cite{Cohn}, without the classification part introduced above.
-To the best of our knowledge this seems to be the only case where the complete answer is known.
 If $H$ and $G$ are both finite cyclic groups the problem is more difficult and seems to be still an open question, even though J. Douglas \cite{Douglas} has devoted four papers and over two dozen theorems to the subject.
 Recently, in \cite[Theorem 2.1]{ACIM} the problem was solved in the case that one of the finite cyclic groups is of prime order.
-Using a famous theorem of Frobenius a Schur-Zassenhaus type theorem was proven: any group $E$ that factorizes through two finite cyclic groups, one of them being of prime order, is isomorphic to a semidirect product between the two cyclic groups of the same order.
+Using a theorem of Frobenius a Schur-Zassenhaus type theorem was proven: any group $E$ that factorizes through two finite cyclic groups, one of them being of prime order, is isomorphic to a semidirect product between the two cyclic groups of the same order.
+One of the famous results about the factorization problem remains Ito's theorem \cite{Ito}: let a group $E = HG$ be the product of two abelian subgroups $H$ and $G$.
+Then $E$ is a metabelian group.